-With two COVID-19 vaccines authorized for emergency use in the United States and more in development, vaccination efforts are well underway worldwide.
+With three COVID-19 vaccines authorized for emergency use in the United States and more in development, vaccination efforts are well underway worldwide.

-The speed with which Moderna and Pfizer-BioNTech developed their vaccines, coupled with the internet’s ability to spread rumors more quickly than the coronavirus itself, means many people have questions about how the vaccines work and how safe and effective they are.
+The speed with which Moderna, Pfizer-BioNTech and Johnson & Johnson developed their vaccines, coupled with the internet’s ability to spread rumors more quickly than the coronavirus itself, means many people have questions about how the vaccines work and how safe and effective they are.

 We asked experts from Arizona State University to answer some common questions about the vaccines and inoculate us against misinformation, so people can get their shots with confidence.

 Before we dive into those answers, it's important to note that people who receive the vaccines should continue to follow health protocols, such as wearing a face covering, social distancing, getting tested regularly and washing your hands frequently.
 Not only do the vaccines not offer 100% protection, vaccinated people may still be able to transmit the virus to others, and those who haven't been vaccinated may experience serious symptoms.
 Until further studies are done, it's key to continue to wear face coverings and physically distance even after vaccination, both to protect ourselves and others.

 The SARS-CoV-2 virus is covered in a crown, or corona, of spike proteins that give coronaviruses their name.
 The viruses use these spike proteins to gain access to human cells.